Prosecutors drop murder charges against U.S. Open tennis official

 The tennis official, who faced a maximum sentence of life in prison if she had been convicted at trial, said prosecutors had done the "right thing" in dropping the case.

 Goodman is well known in tennis circles and had worked at the annual U.S. Open Tennis Championships tournament for at least the past 10 years, mainly as a line judge, according to the U.S. Tennis Association.

-According to police, Goodman reported on April 17 that she had found her 80-year-old husband Alan Goodman dead in their home and concluded that he had suffered a heart attack and fallen down a flight of stairs.
+According to police, Goodman reported on April 17 that she had found her 80-year-old husband, Alan Goodman, dead in their home and surmised that he had suffered a heart attack and fallen down a flight of stairs.

 But the death was ruled a homicide in August and Lois Goodman was charged with murder.
 She was arrested in New York City, where she had traveled to help officiate the U.S. Open.